regorxxx/foobar2000-SMP.github.io/docs/scripts/playlist-manager-smp.md

 - Manages Playlist files and AutoPlaylists.
 - AutoPlaylists: contains all functionality on Auto-playlist Manager by marc2003 plus more.
 - Smart Playlists: contains all functionality found on XBMC or Kodi.
-- [ListenBrainz](https://listenbrainz.org/) integration: sync playlists with server, importing and content resolution.
+- [ListenBrainz](https://listenbrainz.org/) integration: sync user playlists with server, import by MBID and track content resolution by Title, RECORDING MBID, ....
 - Complete documentation, FAQ and step by step guide (see 'readmes\playlist_manager.pdf').
 - Loads .m3u8, .m3u and .pls playlists x100 times faster than standard foobar.
 - Multiple exporting options: compatible with Foobar2000 mobile, Kodi and XBMC systems, etc.